alexdmacon/e-commerce-back-end/README.md

 # e-commerce-back-end

 ## Description
 This is the back-end for a hypothetical e-commerce site I created to practice principles of object-relational mapping while working with Express.js API routes, MYSQL databases, and Sequelize.
+Specifically, practicing how all those things interact with each other.
 It was also an opportunity to familiarize myself with the basic—very, very basic—structure of how a real e-commerce platform might operate.

 [Here's a link to a video demo showing it in action](https://drive.google.com/file/d/1W-B1UOb4iF-UaeItA2nuSJv-DQpth1KF/view)